 Normalizing the Hawaiian language

-History is often preserved in art, dance, story or tradition,
+History is often preserved in tradition, dance, story & art,

-but it is in the native language of a people that identity is most obvious.
+but it is in the native language of a people that identity is most prominent.

 It is a privilege to tell the culturally significant stories in our English language, but recently, we were given the challenge in not only capturing people speaking in the Hawaiian language, but producing micro-documentaries exclusively in ‘Olelō Hawaii (Hawaiian language).